COVID-19 Info Hub

 While at SickKids, you’ll notice many new measures in place.
 Learn about changes to programs and services available during your overnight stay.

-We recognize that delays caused by the COVID-19 situation have been difficult for patients and their families.
-To ensure that we have the capacity for any unplanned increase in hospital activity and that our clinical staff are available to provide care, SickKids will contact patients and families directly when it is time to reschedule surgeries and procedures that were postponed earlier in the pandemic — there is no need to contact the hospital at this time.
+SickKids continues to perform emergent, urgent and time-sensitive surgeries and procedures.
+To ensure that we have the capacity for any unplanned increase in hospital activity and that our clinical staff are available to provide care, some other surgeries and procedures may be rescheduled.
+We recognize that delays caused by the COVID-19 situation are difficult for patients and their families.
+SickKids will contact patients and families directly when it is time to reschedule surgeries and procedures that have been postponed due to the pandemic — there is no need to contact the hospital at this time.

 An ethics framework document and new waitlist management system was developed by our staff and family advisors to ensure we continue to treat patients fairly and equitably.
 The timing of surgeries and procedures will consider many factors to ensure patient needs are met in the safest and most timely manner possible.